 - A network of academic and professional support from Roosevelt Network staff, your personal mentor, the broader community of mentors, and the national network of Roosevelt alumni;

-- A lifelong welcome into to Reese’s community and the Roosevelt Network; a commitment of support from “the Wolfpack.”
+- A lifelong welcome into to Reese’s “wolfpack” community and the Roosevelt Network

-Every Forge Fellow will be paid a stipend of $3,000, distributed in three equal payments over the course of the summer bootcamp and fall and spring semesters.
+Every Forge Fellow will be paid a stipend of $2,000, distributed in two equal payments over the course of the summer bootcamp and fall semester.
 Receiving each stipend installment is conditional on meeting the commitments of the program, reviewed and agreed upon at the end of each semester.

 You should apply if you:

-- Are a current undergraduate student enrolled in a bachelor’s degree program who has completed at least one semester of college and who will not be transferring or graduating in the next academic year.
+- Are a current undergraduate student enrolled in a full time bachelor’s degree program who has completed at least one semester of college and who will not be transferring or graduating in the next academic year;

-- Have the capacity to dedicate two hours during the week and two to three hours every other Saturday to real-time, virtual training sessions.
+- Have the capacity to dedicate two to three hours every week during the summer, and two to three hours every month during the Fall 2023 semester, to real-time, virtual, training sessions;

 - Are passionate about making local policy changes aligned with the following policy topics: